vipers-web-design/private-repo-readme/feedverse-README.md

 - Online Friends
   - :white_check_mark: Shows friends who are online at the time of page load
 - The newsfeeds
-  - :white_check_mark: Card / Panel contains:
-    - Shows your most recent status that doesn't have any pictures included in the post
-    - A WYSIWYG editor to share status updates
-    - Collapsable panel containing file-input field
-      - Limit of 5 images to be added
-      - Accepts file types; JPEG/JPG, PNG, and GIF.
-The JPEG/JPG and PNG get converted to WEBP during the upload process
-    - The share button, disabled by default until the WYSIWYG or file input contains something, will (should) return to the default state if both fields are empty.
   - Tab features:
     - The first three tabs auto-save in DB
     - The first three tabs have a "refresh" link/button to check if new posts are made